Bashneft: History

-The Russian holding Sistema bought a controlling stake in Bashneft in March 2009 for US$2.5 billion.
+The Russian holding Sistema bought a controlling stake in Bashneft in March 2009 for US$2 billion.

 In March 2014, Bashneft acquired a 100% stake in Russian oil firm Burneftegaz in a deal totalling more than $1 billion.

-Murtaza Rakhimov, Kadir Timergazin have worked in Bashneft.
+Murtaza Rakhimov and Kadir Timergazin formerly worked for Bashneft.

 In 2016, Bashneft was ranked as being among the 12th best of 92 oil, gas, and mining companies on indigenous rights in the Arctic.

 Bashneft has been ranked no. 48 in the Arctic Environmental Responsibility Index (AERI) that covers 120 oil, gas, and mining companies involved in resource extraction north of the Arctic Circle.

 On the website of PJSC Bashneft, after the introduction of International sanctions during the 2022 Russian invasion of Ukraine, information about members of the board of directors and the board of the company was deleted.